 There's only one input tray for both regular and photo paper formats.
 It supports most common paper sizes up to the standard legal size, as well as most photo paper sizes, except for 2" x 3".

-The ENVY 5055 has decent connectivity options.
+The HP ENVY 5055 has decent connectivity options.
 You can connect to it via a wired USB connection or wirelessly through Wi-Fi, but unfortunately, it doesn't have an ethernet port and can't print from an external storage device.
 And although it's advertised as having Bluetooth support, it can only be used to perform the initial setup, not for any printing tasks.
+If you need a printer that can print off of external drives like USB thumb drives or SD cards, check out the Epson Expression Premium XP-6100.

 The HP ENVY 5055 is a budget all-in-one printer.
 Compared to other printers in the same price range, it's a bit sub-par.
 For roughly the same price, you can easily find one that has a significantly better cartridge system, which helps you save money in the long run.
 For other options, you can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best cheap printers.

 The HP OfficeJet 5255/5258 is an overall much better printer than the HP ENVY 5055.
-The OfficeJet 5255/5258 has a better build quality, its scanner has an automatic document feeder, and although it has a 2-cartridge system like the ENVY 5055, it can yield more black and color pages, making it more cost-effective over time.
-Also, the OfficeJet 5255/5258 has a slightly faster printing speed and more connectivity options.
-For photo printing, the ENVY 5055 has a slight edge, as it prints photos faster and they're of higher quality.
+The OfficeJet has a better build quality, its scanner has an automatic document feeder, and although it has a 2-cartridge system like the ENVY, it can yield more black and color pages, making it more cost-effective over time.
+Also, the OfficeJet has a slightly faster printing speed and more connectivity options.
+For photo printing, the ENVY has a slight edge, as it prints photos faster and they're of higher quality.

 Overall, the Canon PIXMA MG3620 performs significantly better than the HP ENVY 5055.
 The MG3620 can yield a lot more black and color pages than the ENVY 5055, so it ends up being much cheaper in the long run since you don't have to replace the ink cartridges as often.
 The MG3620 also prints faster overall and it prints better-looking photos, but it doesn't have as many connectivity options as the ENVY 5055.

 The HP ENVY 5055 is marginally better than the HP DeskJet 3755 for most uses.
-The ENVY 5055 has a better display screen, it prints faster, and it's more cost-effective than the DeskJet 3755.
-The ENVY 5055 has a flatbed scanner while the DeskJet 3755 has a sheetfed scanner.
-Color accuracy is better on the ENVY 5055, but the DeskJet 3755 prints higher quality photos.
-The DeskJet 3755 is much smaller in size, making it more suitable for small spaces.
+The ENVY has a better display screen, it prints faster, and it's more cost-effective than the DeskJet.
+The ENVY has a flatbed scanner while the DeskJet has a sheetfed scanner.
+Color accuracy is better on the ENVY, but the DeskJet prints higher quality photos.
+The DeskJet is much smaller in size, making it more suitable for small spaces.

 The Canon PIXMA iX6820 is a better overall printer than the HP ENVY 5055.
 The Canon has a much better cost-per-print and prints better quality photos.
 The HP does include a mediocre scanner and better connectivity options, but the Canon supports more paper options, including tabloid.